xanzy/xanzy.github.io/projects/chef-guard/configuration/default_section.md

-  blacklist       =      # This can be multiple regexes divided by a ',' gitorganization = chef-guard gitcookbookorgs = org1, org2 # When using multiple orgs (divided by a ','), the order here determines the lookup order!
+  blacklist       =      # This can be multiple regexes divided by a ',' gitorganization = chef-guard gitcookbookorgs = org1, org2 # When using multiple orgs (divided by a ','), the order here determines the lookup order! includefcs      =      # This should be the full path to a custom .rb file containing your custom checks excludefcs      =      # This can be multiple FC's divided by a ','
 ~~~

 #### listen